Update you browser

 What you'll cover

-In the MA Fashion programme you will have the opportunity to choose one of three platforms: BIO, DIGITAL 360 or SYSTEMS.
-These are designed to give students an opportunity to work with tutors and peers to explore themes that responds to their emerging practice and develop new spaces, materials, identities and business models.
-There are points of intersection where students can engage with peers across platforms.
-There will also be an opportunity to participate in the School of Design’s interdisciplinary Grand Challenge, which enables all students to work collaboratively to develop projects that anticipate and respond to key societal concerns.
+There are points of intersection where you can engage with peers across platforms.
+There will also be an opportunity to participate in the School of Design’s interdisciplinary Grand Challenge, which enables you to work collaboratively to develop projects that anticipate and respond to key societal concerns.

 The programme is delivered across three terms and includes a combination of programme, School and College units.